sickpancake/cps-tester/README.md

 ## How to use

-1. Run `python cps_tester.py`
+1. Run `python3 cps_tester.py`
-2. Start testing your CPS by clicking the big click button in the middle of the score screen
+2. Start testing your CPS by clicking the big clickbutton in the middle of the score screen.

 3. The timer will start so start clicking the big button!
-4.
+4. Once the timer runs out the button will deactivate and a score screen with pop up with your click count (score) and your cps.
+If you broke your record it will say that too.

 ## Upcoming Updates